What is Halal Certification?

 Why is Halal Certification needed?

-It is necessary to produce food appropriate to serve Muslim customers and non-Muslim customer who prefer kosher food.
+It is necessary to produce food appropriate for Muslim and non-Muslim customers who prefer kosher food.
 It is also a standard requirement for exporting food to many Muslim countries.

 Is our HACCP and Halal Certification the same thing?

-HACCP is an international standard to produce safe food.
-The halal food certification has specific procedures that must follow, to ensure the food is as per Islamic Law.
+HACCP is an international standard for producing safe food.
+The halal food certification has specific procedures that must follow to ensure the food is as per Islamic Law.
 HACCP does not make food Halal.
 Both are independent food safety and hygiene systems.